“I buried my intensity and it buried me”

-I also learned that finding my way back into life means embracing the full spectrum of human experience.
+I also learned that finding my way back into life means embracing the full spectrum of the human experience.
 Life does not come with guarantees; being alive involves vulnerability and sometimes suffering.
 However, when we lose our tolerance for the unpredictable, we also lose contact with joy.
-Much like life, relationships are multiple and various, encompassing pain as well as pleasure, labour as well as play.
+Much like life, relationships are multiple and various, encompassing pain as well as pleasure, labor as well as play.
 I now aspire to have mutually expressive relationships with others that involve visibility of our hearts on both sides.
-This means having the courage to be imperfect, breaking through intellectualisation and perfectionism, and leaning into my sense of intuitive knowing.
+This means having the courage to be imperfect, breaking through intellectualization and perfectionism, and leaning into my sense of intuitive knowing.

 Holding the tension between solitude and community is an ongoing learning edge for me; however, I also know that I am not alone in this journey: the desire to preserve oneself while being with others, to be independent while belonging to something larger is an existential one, shared by all of us.
 As Eric Fromm (1956) proposed, a solution to this tension is “relatedness”: the synthesis of closeness and uniqueness.

 My journey of walking out of shame and fear has brought forth a way of being that is much more free and congruent: I no longer have to be seen as anything more than what I am.
 I can openly tell you about myself when it is appropriate.
 I do not keep my clients at arm’s length.
 I cannot position myself as an expert looking in from the outside.
-Even the newest findings in neurobiology say that changes happen not by the successful manoeuvre of techniques, or by the provision of anything per se, but in how the therapist brings their full, embodied emotional self into the relationship (Stern, 2004).
-As long as my actions remain ethical and are coming from a place of love, I am happy to follow my own rules.
-As I become able to allow the intangible, unexpected and chaotic into my life, I also bring playfulness, humour, vitality and fun into my work.
+Even the newest findings in neurobiology say that changes happen not by the successful maneuver of techniques, or by the provision of anything per se, but in how the therapist brings their full, embodied emotional self into the relationship (Stern, 2004).
+As I become able to allow the intangible, unexpected and chaotic into my life, I also bring playfulness, humor, vitality, and fun into my work.

 my words to you